 That’s it.
 That is truly all there is to it.

 Clean eating is really a lifestyle.
-A healthy lifestyle with plenty of room for yummy.
+A healthy lifestyle, a healthy way of eating.
+With plenty of delicious food.

-Are you aware that many of the pre-made, packaged or convenience foods we eat actually contain chemicals that are known to cause cancer.
-Until just a couple years ago, one of the top selling beverages in the US, Pepsi, contained an ingredient shown to cause cancer – one of their key ingredients (its what gives the drink its dark color).
+Are you aware that many of the pre-made, packaged or convenience foods we eat actually contain chemicals that are known to cause cancer?
+Until just a couple years ago, one of the top selling beverages in the USA, Pepsi, contained an ingredient shown to cause cancer; it was one of their key ingredients (a chemical that produced the drink’s dark color).
 That ingredient was only finally replaced when the company was forced, through a law suit by the US government, to stop including that ingredient in its beverage and they replaced it with another chemical.

 Is clean eating a diet?

-If you want to eat clean to lose weight, be sure to read our Clean Eating for Weight Loss section – you’ll discover how, with certain easy and very basic modifications or “tweaks”, you can use clean eating to melt fat and pounds off your body in a manner that is not just healthy, but quite easy – all while eating a ton of delicious food, without ever feeling hungry.
+If you want to eat clean to lose weight, be sure to read our Clean Eating for Weight Loss section – you’ll discover how, with certain easy and very basic modifications or “tweaks”, you can use clean eating to melt excess pounds and fat off your body in a manner that is not just healthy, but quite easy – all while eating a ton of delicious food, without ever feeling hungry.

 But clean eating in its most basic form is not about dieting or losing weight – it’s about eating healthy.
 Without sacrificing delicious flavors.